minkiml/OCIR-learning/README.md

 # OCIR: Operation Condition-Invariant Representation Learning for Machine Prognostics

 This repository is the official implementation of "Operation Condition-Invariant Representation Learning for Machine Prognostics" for quick demo.
+The work is currently submitted to a journal.

 <!-- [Paper link](link).  -->